Looking for a cool magical effect to add to your weapons? Check out my tutorial for painting molting metal Wight blades… but in turquoise!

 To smooth the transition, I thinned down Toxic Mist [or your Baharrot Blue and White Scar mix] with water and applied a few thin coats at the centre where needed.

 Here we have the finished Grave Guard.
 At an arms-length, the turquoise glow of the Wight blades looks very striking.
-If you want to know how I painted the rest of the models, you’ll find all the paint recipes here and a tutorial for the bone here.
+If you want to know how I painted the rest of the models, check out this:

 Paints you will need for this tutorial: